IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

     https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/aac6bc4a6f94f19dd008e64513b62bf155af5703a95a142f0c9a6ea83af81300/myapi/foo
     ```

-2. Check to see the api was create
+2. Check to see the API was created

     ```bash
     ibmcloud fn api list